UK Banking Reform - Questions and Answers

 In accordance with the new UK rules, a ring-fenced bank cannot have an operation (branch or subsidiary bank) outside the European Economic Area (EEA).
-Therefore, the Isle of Man operations (and customers of those operations) must be outside of the ring-fenced bank or group.
+Therefore, the Isle of Man operations (and customers of those operations) are outside of the ring-fenced bank or group.

-Ring-fencing has been brought about by changes in UK law following the global economic crisis that began in 2008.
+Ring-fencing was brought about by changes in UK law following the global economic crisis that began in 2008.

-The UK banks will implement ring fencing in different ways.
-Depending on the current legal structure, some banks will need to move customers into a different part of the group.
-Some banks’ trading names may change.
-It may be necessary to move customers to new sort codes or change their account numbers.
-Operational services may be provided by a different firm within a group in future.
-Customers may be issued with new debit and/or credit cards, and websites, mobile apps and online banking services may change.
+The UK banks implemented ring fencing in different ways.
+Some banks needed to move customers into a different part of the group.
+Some banks’ trading names changed.
+Operational services may now be provided by a different firm within a group.
+Customers may have been issued with new debit and/or credit cards, and websites, mobile apps and online banking services may have changed.

+Some UK banking groups in the Isle of Man have transferred customers’ accounts from one part of its business to another, and further structural changes may still occur.
 If a bank in the Isle of Man wishes to transfer accounts from one part of its business to another without the consent of every individual customer, it may use a legal process known as a Relevant Transfer Scheme (“RTS”).
 To use a RTS a bank must have the agreement of the Isle of Man High Court.
 If your bank intends to use a RTS it will notify you and provide further information.
-Similar schemes exist in the UK, specifically designed for Ring-fencing, called Ring-Fencing Transfer Schemes (“RFTS”).
-You may also receive information from your bank about a RFTS.

 Yes, there are no changes to these arrangements.

-Each bank will be communicating with its own customers about ring-fencing and how it will affect them.
+Each bank has previously communicated with its own customers about ring-fencing and how it will affect them.
 If you have any further questions, please contact your bank.